matplotlib/matplotlib/doc/users/legend_guide.rst

 In the above example, only *p1* will be handled by *my_handler*, while others will be handled by default handlers.

-The curent default handler_map has handlers for errorbar and bar plots.
+The current default handler_map has handlers for errorbar and bar plots.
 Also, it includes an entry for `tuple` which is mapped to `HandlerTuple`.
 It simply plots over all the handles for items in the given tuple.
 For example,